felipeharker/alexandria-lab/artificial-intelligence/instructions.md

 ## outputs

-outputs.md holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with llm. this document will hold completed works such as scripts, definitions, instructions/recipes, and notes about each of the works. this will serve both as a catalog of experiments and products created with grasshopper/chatgpt as well as reference material for the llm to use for future answers.
+outputs.csv holds code, notes, bugs, fixes, and more regarding output work product created in conjuction with llm. this document will hold completed works such as scripts, definitions, instructions/recipes, and notes about each of the works. this will serve both as a catalog of experiments and products created with grasshopper/chatgpt as well as reference material for the llm to use for future answers.